Everything You Need to Know About Phonics vs. Phonetics

 Why Phonics and Phonetics Are Equally Essential for ESL

-Phonetics Builds Speaking Confidence: By mastering sound production (e.g., distinguishing /l/ and /r/ for Japanese learners), students speak clearly and avoid misunderstandings.
+Phonetics Builds Speaking Confidence: By mastering sound production (e.g., distinguishing /l/ and /r/ for Japanese learners), students can speak clearly and avoid misunderstandings.

 Want to master both phonics and phonetics?
 Enroll in IPPAcademy’s Phonics Instructor Training Certificate and Phonetics Instructor Training Certificate to gain practical skills for ESL teaching.
-Join Now!
+Join now!

 How Phonics and Phonetics Complement Each Other